 What it is

-Kubernetes, often abbreviated as K8s, is a popular open-source tool for modern infrastructure automation.
+Kubernetes, often abbreviated as K8s, is an open source container orchestrator that automates the life-cycle of containerized applications on modern infrastructures.
 It’s like a data center operating system that manages applications running across a distributed system (just like the OS on your laptop that manages your apps).

 Kubernetes schedules containers across nodes in a cluster.
 It bundles several infrastructure constructs, sometimes referred to as “primitives,” like an instance of an app, load balancers, persistent storage, and others together in a way that they can be composed into applications.